Mali breaks diplomatic ties with Ukraine – DW – 08/05/2024

 Mali's transitional military government has announced it is severing diplomatic ties with Ukraine.

-Government spokesman Colonel Abdoulaye Maiga made the announcement on ORTM TV on August 4, accusing Ukraine of complicity in the violence.
-He cited a confession by Ukrainian intelligence official Andriy Yusov, who allegedly acknowledged Ukraine's involvement in what MaIga described as a "cowardly, treacherous, and barbaric attack by armed terrorist groups."
+Government spokesman Colonel Abdoulaye Maiga made the announcement on ORTM TV on Sunday, accusing Ukraine of complicity in the violence.
+He cited a confession by Ukrainian intelligence official Andriy Yusov, who allegedly acknowledged Ukraine's involvement in what Maiga described as a "cowardly, treacherous, and barbaric attack by armed terrorist groups."

-Ukraine's foreign ministry has condemned Mali's decision, issuing a statement on its website on Monday saying no evidence had been provided to show Kyiv played any role in the fighting.
+Ukraine's Foreign Ministry has condemned Mali's decision, issuing a statement on its website on Monday saying no evidence had been provided to show Kyiv played any role in the fighting and that Mali had not conducted a thorough review of the situation.

 The attack in question, which occurred at the end of July in the northern region of Kidal, raised concerns about the potential spread of the Russia-Ukraine conflict into Africa.